Entropic estimation of optimal transport maps: Conclusion and future directions

 \section{Conclusion and future directions}

 We have presented the first finite-sample analysis of an entropic estimator for optimal transport maps.
 The resulting estimator is easily parallelizable and fast to compute, even on massive data sets.
-Though the theoretical rates we obtain fall short of minimax optimal, we demonstrate that our estimator empirically outperforms several other statistically optimal proposals in the literature.
+Though the theoretical rates we obtain fall short of minimax optimality, we demonstrate that our estimator empirically outperforms the other leading computationally tractable, statistically optimal proposal from the literature.

 Based on the empirical success of our estimator, we conjecture that our analysis is loose, and that it may be possible to show that a properly tuned version of an entropic estimator achieves the minimax optimal rate, at least when $\alpha$ is small.
 We also conjecture that our assumptions may be significantly loosened, and that similar results hold without stringent conditions on the densities or their support.